davidgaskins/slackfs/README.md

 # slackfs
 The slowest minimal fs you are likely to ever see.
+However... it also provides grep access to pins, so it's almost worth it.

 To run: